 Don’t let your nipples get cracked and chapped.
 Get a good cream the minute you start feeling or seeing any extra redness or sore skin.
 Make it a priority to fix this issue, rather than try to push through.
-Chapped and cracked nipples is something that can get way worse really fast.
-Soreness and tenderness is usually something that fixes itself after the first week or so.
+Chapped and cracked nipples are something that can get way worse really fast.
+Soreness and tenderness are usually something that fixes themselves after the first week or so.

 Keep an eye on engorgement:

 This time, with my Milk Dust, I felt like my milk came in faster and strong.
-I’ve already had one breast become engorged to the point that I couldn’t get baby to latch and fix it for me.
-It was bothering me all night long, until finally I was able to get some of the milk out and have him latch that side twice in a row to help me out.
+I’ve already had one breast become engorged to the point that I couldn’t get the baby to latch and fix it for me.
+It was bothering me all night long until finally, I was able to get some of the milk out and have him latch that side twice in a row to help me out.

 I’ve found that with these tips, breastfeeding the first week goes much smoother.
 Now that I am on baby #4, I know what works and what doesn’t, and these tips definitely work!